of Cadence patients say they get the best quality care

 How do I enroll?

 Enrolling is as easy as talking with your doctor.
 You may already be eligible for Cadence if you have a chronic condition.
-At your next appointment, ask your doctor if Cadence is right for you, and one of our on-site enrollers will get you started.
+At your next appointment, ask your doctor if Cadence is right for you, and connect with one of our enrollers to get started.